raagz-04/Snake-Game-Using-Java/README.md

-# Snake-Game-Using-Java
+Snake game using multithreading:

 Description: An arcade game where the player controls a growing snake to eat food and avoid collisions.
 Key components:
-1)Game board
+Game board
-2)Snake
+Snake
-3)Food
+Food
-4)Input handling
+Input handling
-5)Rendering
+Rendering
 Technical skills:
-1)Multithreading
+Multithreading
-2)Object-oriented programming
+Object-oriented programming
-3)Game development
+Game development
-Author:Raagavi DuraiRaj
+Overall, a snake game using multithreading is a good project for beginner-intermediate programmers to learn about multithreading and game development.